Tango del Pecado: Music video

-Filmed on February 25, 2007 at the Hacienda Siesta Alegre, in the town of Río Grande, Puerto Rico, the video suggests a surreal sequence where Residente and real-life girlfriend Denise Quiñones are married in a garden, with barbed wire physically separating their families, Puerto Rico comedian Sunshine Logroño dressed as an archbishop to marry them, Tego Calderón and Voltio acting as best men, and various peculiar characters surrounding them.
+Filmed on February 25, 2007 at the Hacienda Siesta Alegre, in the town of Río Grande, Puerto Rico, the video suggests a surreal sequence where Residente and real-life girlfriend Denise Quiñones are married in a garden, with barbed wire physically separating their families, Puerto Rico comedian Sunshine Logroño dressed as an archbishop to marry them, Tego Calderón and Julio Voltio acting as best men, and various peculiar characters surrounding them.
 It ends with a UFO abducting Residente and Quiñones after the wedding.
 The video was directed by Gabriel Coss and Israel Lugo.
 On August 29, 2007, the video received a Latin Grammy nomination for Best Short Form Music Video.

 Reception

 "Tango del Pecado" reached number 14 on the Billboard Latin Rhythm Airplay chart.

 Agustin Gurza of the Los Angeles Times referred to "Tango del Pecado" as "deliciously seductive" and "[one] of the most memorable songs of the year."
 Jason Birchmeier of Allmusic enjoyed the Residente's storytelling on the track, calling the song a "clever narrative".